THE ROAD TO THE NARROW GATE

 Then she tells me, or my damn voice tells me, You know that movie we liked so much, ‘The Verdict’ where Paul Newman in his summation talks about faith?
 Well, watch it again.

-Man, I thought that was kind of rough, but I watched the movie.
+Man, I thought that was a bit of a brush-off, but I watched the movie.
 The part that my wife referred to comes at 1:17 in the clip.

 I don’t know, man, a moving speech, but I guess I’ve got my work cut out for me if I ever want to see my wife again.
 And you bet your life, or my life, I sure as hell do.
 The alternative is nothing but emptiness.